-One-time Cash receipts received by departments that do not routinely accept University payments are not subject to advance approval from the University Controller’s Office.
+One-time Cash receipts received by departments that do not routinely accept University payments are not subject to advance approval from the Office of the Bursar.
 However, departments must follow all other Cash handling procedures related to depositing, safeguarding, and reconciling the funds in Sections IV.D, E, and F below.

-Any other exceptions to this Policy must be approved by the University Controller’s Office.
+Any other exceptions to this Policy must be approved by the Office of the Bursar.